-Fig. 6.
+Fig. 7.
 Boxplots for the 20 study participants showing their transport CO2 emissions before and after the field-experimental treatment.

-Fig. 7.
+Fig. 8.
 Boxplots for the 20 study participants showing their food CO2 emissions before and after the field-experimental treatment.

-[-7.91, -0.41]), which, with the mean difference of -4.16 even points in the opposite direction, that is the aggregate mean food CO2 emissions in the second week (after intervention) (33.92, sd = 13.03) is somewhat higher than in the first week (29.76, sd = 11.39).
+The paired t-test shows that there is a slightly significant difference between the mean food CO2 emissions before and after the field-experimental intervention (t = -2.32, p = 0.03, CI: [-7.91, -0.41]) and the mean difference of -4.16 points clearly in the opposite direction of the expected treatment effect.
+The aggregate mean food CO2 emissions in the second week (after intervention) (33.92, sd = 13.03) is somewhat higher than in the first week (29.76, sd = 11.39).

-Figure 8 shows the electricity CO2 emission descriptives before and after treatment for each study participant.
+Figure 9 shows the electricity CO2 emission descriptives before and after treatment for each study participant.
 The figure shows that at least in this dimension we see in many cases, that the electricity usage was lower after the field-experimental treatment comparing to levels of the first week (before treatment).
 In some cases there is considerable variation and again notable outliers.